jnweiner/HubBub/README.md

 And here's a user adding their very thoughtful reply to a topic. <br />
 This modal behaves just like the 'new topic' modal. <br />
-:soon: Functionality for 'watching' topics, and for users to edit and delete their posts.
+:soon: Functionality for 'watching' topics.

 ![Demo of Adding a Reply to a Topic](https://hubbub-demo.s3-us-west-2.amazonaws.com/2021-01-20+15.35.02.gif)